gemseo/gemseo/docs/examples/howtos/machine_learning/README.md

 - how to assess the quality of a model,
 - how to tune a model.

 This package is particularly useful for creating a surrogate model, as a [SurrogateDiscipline][gemseo.disciplines.surrogate.SurrogateDiscipline] wraps a regression model built from it.
-However, for those who are not very comfortable with machine learning and for those who are essentially interested in the surrogate modelling, starting with [the examples][surrogate-discipline-examples] about the [SurrogateDiscipline][gemseo.disciplines.surrogate.SurrogateDiscipline] should be more relevant.
+However, for those who are not very comfortable with machine learning and for those who are essentially interested in the surrogate modelling, starting with [the examples][use-a-surrogate-model] about the [SurrogateDiscipline][gemseo.disciplines.surrogate.SurrogateDiscipline] should be more relevant.